eduvpn/documentation/README.md

 Modify `deploy.sh` and set the variables at the top of the file to something that makes sense for your deployment.
 Read the comments at the top of the file.

-**NOTE**: if you do NOT want to use Let's Encrypt certificates it is easy to run the setup with Let's Encrypt, and afterwards replace the certificate (and remove the Let's Encrypt auto renewal).
+**NOTE**: if you do NOT want to use Let's Encrypt certificates it is best to run the setup with Let's Encrypt, and afterwards replace the certificate, and remove the Let's Encrypt auto renewal.
+But this should only be done if you want to use an EV certificate.

 To run the script: